writechoiceorg/rocketlawyer/pages/build_custom_ui.md

 - [Step 5: Complete the Interview and Get the Document](#step-5-complete-the-interview-and-get-the-document)

 In addition, you can check the [sequence diagram](#-complete-sequece-diagram) to see if it covers all the steps required to complete the process.

+# Requirements
+When building your custom UX, you have to create two apps in the [Rocket Lawyer Developer Portal](https://developer.rocketlawyer.com/my-apps).
+One app will be used for your back-end operations, while the other for your front-end operations.
+This is necessary because the app credentials have either back or front end roles.
+The back-end credentials will be used from Step 1 to Step 3 to choose a template and start an interview.
+The front-end credentials will be used to create a scoped access token in Step 4, enabling you to navigate through the questions page, complete the interview, and get the final document.

 # Step 1: Authenticate
 To begin interacting with the RocketDocument API, you must obtain a general access token.
 This token authenticates most API requests, ensuring secure communication between your backend systems and the RocketDocument API.
 ## Create General Access Token